 “You don’t want to know,” Jack tries to apply good manners.
 “He got a cramp in his foot but when he ignored it, his whole body cramped.
 He wasn’t breathing and turned blue.
 I ran over and started screaming for help.
 They all burst into our room.
 Tim relaxed and woke up.
 It was a false alarm.”

 The girls don’t look convinced, sensing we aren’t telling the whole story.
 Then again, they’re like Minehan and don’t really want to know.

 “Well, now you all have new names, Gaybo, Gumby and the Shrieker.”

 We all laugh.
 I wish for a different name.
 I commit to praying for it at mass on Sunday.

 Minehan grabs Carol, the dewy-eyed 3D girl whose mother is the inspiration for our Ritz antics.
 As a couple they make the rounds of the party.
 I watch as he replays our performance of ‘birds do it, bees do it.”
 He’s very popular with the post-adolescent crowd.
 His bronze hairdo is a bit off-putting, but he is oblivious, so into replaying his performance.

 Troy comes over.
-We introduce him to the 3D girls he hasn’t met before.
+We introduce him to the 3D girls, who he hasn’t met before.

 “Can we get a ride with you to Northampton tomorrow?”
 I ask.